 JOHN TRUBY, IN HIS BOOK The Anatomy of Story, defines a story in this way: “A speaker tells a listener what someone did to get what he wanted and why.”
 But I what I really love is what Truby writes just after that: “The storyteller is first and foremost someone who plays.”

-I think exercises and writing prompts can be good vehicles to allow ourselves to play, so I try to start every day with a writing prompt, even when I’m knee-deep in revisions.
+I often use a writing prompt to help get me started in the morning, even when I’m knee-deep in revisions.
 If nothing else, a writing prompt helps me move into the writing zone—there’s no pressure; I may not use it; it’s just for fun.
 I can forget the breakfast dishes I ought to do and the phone call I ought to make (there are so many good reasons not to sit down to write).
 No need to check email first.
 No need to look at the headlines.

 Writing Prompt: I could see him through the window, and I wondered …